Wednesday, December 31, 2008

 Regrets, as most will agree, are viewed as a waste of time.
 Some friends have expressed proudly to me that they have NO regrets.
 That’s like saying I’m above reality television: Bullshit.

 Regrets can also conveniently be turned into learning experiences.
-In high school, I accidentally insulted the class Wicca.
+In high school, I accidentally insulted the class Wiccan.
 He claimed the ability to make it rain, so you can imagine my horror of turning around and finding him staring deep into my now damned soul.
-I felt terrible (if only for self-preservation’s sake) and have ever since been more careful before making fun of others.
+I felt terrible and have ever since been more careful before making fun of others.
 This regret turned into a Life Lesson, therefore making me appreciate that it occurred in the first place.

 But I will go on record right now as having one regret.
 Just one.
 And it's a biggie.

-In college, for our annual Flunk Day celebration (school sanctioned drinkfest), I booked Chicago’s Kill Hannah as the musical entertainment instead of...
+In college, for our annual Flunk Day celebration (school sanctioned celebration), I booked Chicago’s Kill Hannah as the musical entertainment instead of...

 ...OkGo.